 “Home prices are still rising, but more slowly than in recent months.
 The pace of price increases are being dampened by declining sales of existing homes and weaker affordability.
 Sales peaked in November 2017 and drifted down through 2018.”

-Mortgage Rates Steady Going Into Week Of February 4th
+Mortgage Rates Steady Going Into Week of June 1st, 2021

-- Past average 30 year fixed rate mortgages in past 52 weeks averaged 4.74%
+- Past average 30 year fixed-rate mortgages in the past 52 weeks averaged 3.54%

 - This week’s 30 year fixed rate mortgages had 0.35 average discount points

 - This is 125 basis points lower than the average 52-week average